charlax/professional-programming/README.md

 - [DevDocs API Documentation](https://devdocs.io/): a repository for multiple API docs (see also [Dash for macOS](https://kapeli.com/dash)).
 - [DevChecklist](https://devchecklists.com/): a collaborative space for sharing checklists that help ensure software quality
+- 🧰 [Free for developers](https://free-for.dev/#/): list of free tiers for developments tools and services

 ### Version control (Git)